vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 1. Connect to your **SQLCohoDW** virtual machine.

 2. Open the **C:\\LabFiles\\bcp\_commands.txt** file.
 These are the bcp commands for each of the tables you need to migrate.
 The line below is an example.
 Notice the bcp commands all use the -C 65001 parameter.
 This indicates the output will be in UTF-8 which is required by Polybase.
-This code page is only an option with bcp.exe that ships with SQL Server 2016 tools.
+This code page is only an option with bcp.exe that ships with SQL Server 2016 and later tools.
 If you are using an older version of bcp, you will have an additional step to convert to UTF-8.

     ```
     bcp "select [ScenarioKey],REPLACE([ScenarioName],'|','||') from [CohoDW].[dbo].[DimScenario]" queryout "C:\Migration/dbo.DimScenario.txt" -q -c -C 65001 -t "|" -r "\n" -S localhost -T